Donate Now!

 *Preference will be given to applicants studying or living in Northern Ontario, or other rural and remote areas of Canada.

-• Electronic Application Form – Complete and submit the Application Form.
-You will be required to upload/provide the following supporting documents:
+• Electronic Application Form – Complete and submit the Application Form by March 9.
+University Student/Graduate Volunteer applicants are required to upload/provide the following supporting documents:

 • Statement of Intent*